How does this work?

 Subsequent logins need to be made with the same email address and password under which you registered.

-Please note Barnardos does not have details of your password.
-If you already have an account but can't remember your password, please click the ‘forgot password’ link on your Grantmaking account login page to request a new password, and the system will send you an email to reset your password.
+Please note, Barnardos Aotearoa does not have details of your password.
+If you already have an account but can't remember your password, please click the ‘forgot password’ link on your Grant Connect account login page to request a new password, and the system will send you an email to reset your password.

 Dollar icon